tarwn/lessthandot-hugo/blogs/content/posts/2010-08-09-sql-server-baseline-creation.md

 **Estimating, requesting and begging for more**

 When creating a baseline and then further estimating the resources you need to maintain that level of performance, overestimating is your best friend.
-There is a reason when you ask a DBA, “How much disk space do you need?” you will always be given the answer, “All of it”.
+There is a reason when you ask a DBA, "How much disk space do you need?" you will always be given the answer, "All of it".
 This is because, before the database server is set in place and growth analytics have been collected, we're planning for the worst and fastest growth path.
 There is nothing wrong with that method of going about resources other than budget planning.

 Baseline should give you the starting point to also base your reporting performance over time and estimating resources required for growth and scaling the database server.